How to use Claude Code as a marketer?

 Where this leaves us

 The structure of this post is itself proof of the loop.
-The H1 came from a primary keyword the skill picked.
+The H1 came from a primary keyword a skill picked.
 Each H2 above is anchored to a secondary keyword.
-The stats came from external research the skill ran.
+The stats came from external research a skill ran.
 The synopsis got reviewed by a human, twice.
 That’s not theory, it’s the workflow that produced what you’ve just read.
 The next person who searches an AI engine for “how to use Claude Code as a marketer” might get an answer extracted from this conclusion.
 That’s the loop closing.

-Three workflows running in parallel.
-ABM (deep account research at scale), content (creation, author profiles, and the SEO and GEO checklist), and offsite (LinkedIn, Reddit, and the Cowork shift).
-The author profile is the connective tissue.
-Same skill, different applications.
-Humans still own strategy, creative, and the judgement about what’s worth saying.
 The lane is still wide open right now.
 Early movers compound.
 The limitations that used to hold this back are being lifted, and I can see it happening in the work I do every day.